mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/02/03-gradle.md

 - "androidx.constraintlayout:constraintlayout" lets us use the most recent type of Android interfaces.

+## 2.3.3.
+Gradle settings

-The **settings.gradle** file tells Gradle in which repositories it can find the plugins and libraries indicated in the dependencies.
+The `settings.gradle file tells Gradle in which repositories it can find the plugins and libraries indicated in the dependencies.

 ```gradle
 pluginManagement {